firebase/FirebaseUI-Android/database/README.md

 }
 ```

+#### Automatic listening

 If you don't want to manually start/stop listening you can use
 [Android Architecture Components][arch-components] to automatically manage the lifecycle of the
 `FirebaseRecyclerAdapter`.
 Pass a `LifecycleOwner` to
 `FirebaseRecyclerAdapter.Builder#setLifecycleOwner(...)` and FirebaseUI will automatically
 start and stop listening in `onStart()` and `onStop()`.